CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

    ![The your-sqlmi-host-fqdn-value string is highlighted in the connection string.](media/E2T9S7.png "Edit Connection String")

-1. The updated value should look similar to the following screenshot.
+1. The updated value should look like the following screenshot.

    ![The updated connection string is displayed, with the fully qualified domain name of SQL MI highlighted within the string.](media/1.49.png "Connection string value")